jacobcreedwatkins/JQR/scanning.md

 ### Syntax Builder
 `nmap [ <Scan Type> ...] [ <Options> ] { <target specification> }`
  - note: entire networks OR individual hosts can be scanned within the target specification
- - as a memory aid, port scan type options are of the form -s<C>, where <C> is a prominent character in the scan name, usually the first character
+ - as a memory aid, port scan type options are of the form `-s<C>`, where `<C>` is a prominent character in the scan name, usually the first character of the scan

 # Specific Port Scans
 | Syntax |            Scan          |          Additional Information                                                                                                                                                                                                                                                           |